-Doing the kids’ packed lunches is a task almost as relentless as cooking dinner, and sometimes as thankless—which is why lunch box hacks are an essential survival tool.
-We’ve got a dozen ideas to take the sting out of the daily pack panic.
+Doing the kids’ packed lunches is a task almost as relentless as cooking dinner, and sometimes as thankless—which is why shortcuts and hacks are an essential survival tool.
+We’ve got 20 school lunch ideas to take the sting out of the daily pack panic.
 Keep reading to see them all.

 photo: Clean Eats & Treats

-1. Prep it.
-You’ve heard it before but we’ll say it again; whether it’s doubling up a Sunday roast or spending some time getting ahead by cooking up a big chili dish or a tray of sausages, prepping before the school week gets underway can save you time and trouble.
-Check out these ideas for big cook-ups that, with a few small tweaks, will quickly add up to a week’s worth of packed lunches.
-You can also prep sticks of carrots, celery, and cucumber in portions in the fridge so they are easy to grab when you need them.
+Whether it’s doubling up a Sunday roast or spending some time getting ahead by cooking up a big chili dish, prepping before the school week gets underway can save you time and trouble.
+Check out these lunch box ideas for big cook-ups.

 photo: Kathleen Franklin via Flickr

-3. Freeze it.
-Clear some space so you can fill the freezer with lunch box goodies.
 Prepped ahead portions of pasta, frozen veg, and leftover chicken can be pulled from the freezer on a weekday morning for an instant lunch.
 It’ll be freshly defrosted by midday and keeps everything else cool.
-Looking for items that double as freezer packs?
-Try juice boxes, yogurt sticks or even a small sponge in a ziplock bag for easy hand cleaning.
-Lots of other lunch box staples can go straight from freezer to bento box—sandwiches, berries, even orange slices frozen in cling wrap.

-4. Save it.
 Single serve condiments from take-outs and restaurants don’t need to be ditched.
-Pop a sachet of ketchup in to liven up the cut veggies or bacon bits.
+Pop a packet of ketchup in to liven up the cut veggies or bacon bits.

 photo: Real Mom Nutrition

-6. Simplify it.
 Work with nature—hard boiled eggs, bananas, and clementines are lunchbox friendly foods that come in their own organic containers.
-There are lots of other healthy options that work well raw in a lunchbox like kiwis, halved oranges or avocado that can be scooped out with a spoon.

-8. Cup it.
-Reusable silicone cups are an ideal accessory for adding dips and snacks to a lunch box.
-Kids love individual containers for things; another idea is to pop six plastic easter eggs in an egg box, each one stuffed with something different like popcorn, sunflower seeds, granola or crackers.
+Pop six plastic Easter eggs in an egg box, each one stuffed with something different like popcorn, sunflower seeds, granola or crackers.

 photo: Clean Eats & Treats

-9. Troubleshoot it.
-Involving kids in the process of packing their lunches can have huge payoffs.
 Plenty of moms, including Shannon Sargent at Clean Eats & Treats, swear by the idea of “snack stations” where kids can pick out what they want.
-Dedicate a space in the fridge or pantry using toy storage bins, and pack it with snacks or use this genius hack from Mom Always Finds Out, which reuses a hanging shoe organizer with see-through pockets as a snack wall.
+Dedicate a space in the fridge or pantry using toy storage bins, and pack it with snacks or use this genius hack, which reuses a hanging shoe organizer with see-through pockets as a snack wall.

-10. Roll it.
-Pinwheel sandwiches are an easy lunch box option (and can be frozen ahead of time).
-Flatten bread with a rolling pin, add a spread and roll it up before cutting it into bite sized portions.
-Something similar is salami wrapped around chopped carrots or ham around a stick of cheese.
+Pinwheel sandwiches are one of the easiest lunch box ideas (and can be frozen ahead of time).
 You can bet the kids will unravel what you’ve carefully rolled, but the good news is it will probably end up being eaten!

 photo: Boulder Locavore